zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Removed enemy intel search money drop probability (they may carry money in their inventory instead)

 ## 1.9
-*unreleased, discontinued and unavailable for public access version, most of it's changes were ported to 2.0 thus moved from 1.9 section to section above, this changelog represents leftover unported changes by various reasons*
+*unreleased, discontinued and unavailable for public access version (final version before migrating from mission to mod), most of it's changes were ported to 2.0 thus moved from 1.9 section to section above, this changelog represents leftover unported changes by various reasons*
 ### Additions
 - New convoy type - Food Convoy
-- [Experimental] Ability to possess any near friendly AI squadmate while laying wounded to help yourself
 - Iron Man Mode mission parameter - one life for Petros.
 If he dies, save file will be erased and mission will be ended (one-time, irreversible action for current save after full mission loading)

 ### Changes